 Awards include two Merchant Marine Expeditionary Medals, US Navy Meritorious Civil Service Award, FEMA Outstanding Public Service Award, Institute Of Merchant Shipping Ship Safety Award, Guam Governors Meritorious Service Award, and General Dynamics Outstanding Employee Award.
 His professional affiliations include the Council of American Master Mariners, The Nautical Institute and The Boston Marine Society.
 He is a graduate of the California Maritime Academy.

-On May 1, 2008, Captain Bolton accepted the position of Commanding Officer of the Training Ship Golden Bear, Director of Marine Programs and Leadership Development at the California Maritime Academy.
-Prior to joining Cal Maritime, he spent 20 years with General Dynamics/American Overseas Marine, sailing as Master of the MV 1st Lt.
+On May 1, 2008, Captain Bolton accepted the position of Commanding Officer of the Training Ship Golden Bear, Director of Marine Programs at California State University Maritime Academy.
+Prior to joining CMA, he spent 30 years at American Maritime Officers; 20 of those years with General Dynamics/American Overseas Marine, sailing as Master of the MV 1st Lt.
 Baldomero Lopez, which is one of the original Maritime Preposition Ships home ported in the Western Pacific and Indian Ocean.
 His duties included supporting the U.S. Military during numerous exercises, humanitarian assistance, the Persian Gulf War and Iraqi Freedom.